lindacmsheard/azure-function-process-image/README.md

-# Azure Serverless Python Function to split PDFs
+# Azure Serverless Python Function to remove EXIF data from images

-This repo will demonstrate how to deploy a serverless python function to Azure, and use this to automatically split PDFs into pages as they land in a blob storage location.
+This repo will demonstrate how to deploy a serverless python function to Azure, and use this to automatically remove EXIF data from images as they land in a blob storage location.

 ## Development environment setup